Wylhelm/MemoRise/README.md

 # Memory Augmentation App

 This is a Flask-based web application that helps users store, retrieve, and manage their memories.
-It uses advanced Natural Language Processing (NLP) and speech recognition technologies to enhance the user experience.
+It uses advanced Natural Language Processing (NLP) technologies to enhance the user experience.

 ## Features

 - Add text-based memories
-- Add voice memories with speech-to-text conversion
 - Retrieve memories with advanced search capabilities
 - Update and delete existing memories
 - Export memories in CSV or JSON format